BarryD237/D-O-Connor/README.md

 ```
 Code/Trimming.sh
 ```
+In this script, the file names are provided through a tab seperated text file **file_list.txt** which can be found in the Code directory.
 It is not neccessary to provide the whole Adapter sequence for trimming, the first 12bp is sufficient as cutadapt will trim the remaining read once it encounters the 12bp sequence.
 Further information on the flags used for cutadapt are:
 * -a Read 1 Adapter Sequence
 * -A Read 2 Adapter Sequence
 * -o Output for Read 1